icystraw/portabledm/README.md

 * Open partialdownloadgui.sln with Visual Studio and build both projects.
 * Copy secreplace.exe from x64\Release to partialdownloadgui\bin\Release\net5.0-windows.
 * Press Ctrl-F5 within Visual Studio to run the program.
+* Chromium based browser extension is located in link-grabber folder.